Ablahgad/Fakespeare/README.md

-Run the file by running the following into the terminal:
+Run the file by running the following into the terminal, note that the BosonAI API key must be set as an environment variable:

 ```
 pip install -r requirements.txt